sheamunion/snitching-on-sinatra/part2.md

 ### Code snippets
-Since this is a code-along tutorial, individual text you'll need to enter in the terminal or in a file isn't demarcated.
+Since this is a code-along tutorial, individual text you'll need to enter in the terminal or in a file isn't demarcated with anything other than `code block text`.
 Text included in a code block as an example to *read* (not for you to type in) is indicated with the aforementioned :mag:.

 **In a nutshell, code blocks indicate something to consciously type unless otherwise indicated.**